Sleep (part 2): Stress, Weight loss and Improving Sleep Hygiene

-- Obesity, metabolic syndrome and elevated stress levels are not only strongly associated with chronic sleep deprivation, but interact with each other, forming multiple negative feed back loops.
+- Obesity, metabolic syndrome and elevated stress levels are not only strongly associated with chronic sleep deprivation, but interact with each other, forming multiple positive feed back loops.

 - These feedback loops have been shown to contribute to all cause mortality.

 - Keep regular: Try to keep a consistent 8hour “window of opportunity” to sleep at regular times.